PostgreSQL vs MySQL: Partitioning, Replication, Query Optimization, and More

 Stored Procedures

-Stored Procedures are an important part of databases and cater to complex data-extraction requirements.
-Developers often use stored procedures as part of their database development process.
-Both MySQL and PostgreSQL databases support stored procedures, but MySQL only supports standard SQL syntaxes, while PostgreSQL supports very advanced procedures.
+Stored procedures are a crucial component of databases, addressing complex data extraction requirements, and developers often incorporate stored procedures into their database development processes.
+Both MySQL and PostgreSQL support stored procedures, but MySQL only supports standard SQL syntaxes, while PostgreSQL offers more sophisticated procedures.

-As mentioned earlier, MySQL is not a fully SQL-compliant database and does not support all SQL features, making it a tough choice for developers and not a great choice for data warehousing applications, as there will be a need here for advanced and complex SQLs.
+As previously mentioned, MySQL is not a fully SQL-compliant database and does not support all SQL features.
+This limitation makes it a challenging choice for developers, particularly for data warehousing applications where there is a need for advanced and complex SQLs.

-• Certain UPDATE SQL results can be surprising and not per the SQL standard, as seen below:
+• Certain ‘UPDATE’ SQL results may be unexpected and not align with SQL standards, as illustrated below:

 mysql> select * from test;